Sue Townsend (1946-2014)

 Having launched her professional writing career, she went on to write a number of successful plays, including Bazaar and Rummage (1982) and The Great Celestial Cow (1984), both of which were performed at the Royal Court Theatre.
 However, she is perhaps best known for the Adrian Mole diaries.
 The first of these, The Secret Diary of Adrian Mole aged 13 3/4 (1982) and its sequel, The Growing Pains of Adrian Mole (1984) made her the bestselling author of the 1980s.

-They were followed by 4 more titles in the Adrian Mole series, which in total have sold over eight million copies and have been adapted for radio, television and theatre.
-Other bestselling works include The Queen and I (1992) and Number 10 (2002).
-In 1991 she was awarded an Honorary MA by the University of Leicester
+They were followed by several more titles in the Adrian Mole series, which in total have sold over eight million copies and have been adapted for radio, television and theatre.
+Other bestselling works include The Queen and I (1992), Number 10 (2002), Queen Camilla (2006) and The Woman Who Went to Bed for a Year (2012).
+In 1991 she was awarded an Honorary MA by the University of Leicester.